 GRAPH.DELETEwill remove a graph and all Redis keys associated with it.

-- We do not currently provide support for queries that retrieve schemas.
+- We do not currently provide support for queries that retrieve schemas, though the LABELS and TYPE scalar functions may be used to get a graph overview.